BeverlyFigueroa/Projects/index.md

 I am able to quickly retain new information in order to meet deadlines and productivity standards.
 I am able to work collaboratively and flexibly in a growing department.
 I am capable of working, planning, researching, and conducting projects independently.
 I am efficient at organizing and prioritizing workloads to manage multiple tasks with exceptional attention to detail.
 I am able to create and update reference materials, as well as communicate effectively (both orally and in writing), in both English and Spanish.

 I have experience identifying project objectives and design scope.
-I have created a project plan that has outlined the tasks, timelines, and resources required for project completion.
+I have created project plans that have outlined the tasks, timelines, and resources required for project completion.
 I have communicated with the project team, ensuring that milestones were met while managing customer expectations.

 ### Case Studies